w3ctag/eme/README.md

 We have seen, in the use of the `<object>` tag, that standard interfaces over platform-dependent technologies do not turn the platform-dependent technologies into platform-independent ones.
 So when considering protected content on the web, we have to ensure that the DRM "black box" is platform independent, as well as the interface that surrounds it.

+Platform dependence in DRM arises from two main sources:

+  * using proprietary encryption algorithms
+  * requiring the use of proprietary methods to access keys

-Platform-dependent DRM systems use private/secret/proprietary algorithms to encrypt and decrypt content.
-Because these technologies are private/secret/proprietary, a user's ability to use them will depend on their use of a particular platform.
+When aspects of a DRM system are private/secret/proprietary, a user's ability to use them will depend on their use of a particular platform.
 A content publisher may come to a deal with the owners of a particular platform to provide that content exclusively through that platform.
-They would then use the proprietary algorithm to encrypt the content, which could then only be decrypted on the proprietary platform.
+They would then use the proprietary methods of encrypting the content or providing the keys to decrypt the content, knowing that decryption could only occur on the proprietary platform.

-Platform-independent DRM would have to use a combination of public, standard algorithms to perform the de/encryption of content, and private/secret keys that are only known by those who are authorised to access the content.
+Platform-independent DRM would have to use a combination of public, standard algorithms to perform the de/encryption of content, and private/secret keys that are only known by those who are authorised to access the content but that can be accessed regardless of platform.

-A mechanism for ensuring that encrypted media could be used on the web without undermining the principle of platform independence would be to define a standard set of public, standard, encryption algorithms that can be used, coupled with a standard mechanism for accessing a key to decrypt encrypted media.
+A mechanism for ensuring that encrypted media could be used on the web without undermining the principle of platform independence would be to define a standard set of public, open, standard, encryption algorithms that can be used, coupled with a public, open, standard mechanism for accessing a key to decrypt encrypted media.

-**The EME specification must ensure platform independence, for example by specifying the use of open standard encryption algorithms.**
+**The HTML Working Group must ensure that playback of protected content is supported in a platform independent way.**

 ### Accessibility